Pelican-Elegant/elegant/documentation/content/Contributing/automated-release.md

 fixed by the given commit.
 As with the above paragraph, you can verify that the correct issue was associated with the commit in the release notes by following the commit links and looking for any issue number at the end of the commit text.

+As the commits added in to this release included features, the `Minor Feature Release` release type was used, incrementing the minor part of the version number from 3.1.0 to 3.2.0.